nexus-novelist/PyDBConnect/readme.md

 Made in python using FastAPI.

 ## WARNING
-This library currently does not offer password authentication, so it might be insecure.\
 This is also my first attempt at a WebAPI library, so feel free to create pull requests and help me out.

 ## DICTIONARY